ttulka/blog-content/README.md

 You can add a new comment by opening a pull request upon the particular file in the `/comments` directory.

-It is a JSON file with the same name as the article's URI (`article-uri.json`) with the following structure:
+It is a JSON file with the same name as the article's URI (e.g. `article-uri.json`) with the following structure:

 ```json
 {